sriramsowmithri9807/TASK/README.md

 Evaluate the model's performance using metrics such as accuracy, precision, and recall.
 Detailed evaluation will provide insights into the model's effectiveness.

-## Report

-A detailed report is included in the `report.pdf`, covering:
-- The scraping process and challenges faced.
-- Features extracted and their relevance.
-- Model evaluation metrics and performance insights.
-- Suggestions for future improvements.

 ## Demo Video

 An optional demo video demonstrating the scraping process, model training, and results is available.
 Upload the video to a platform like YouTube and include the link in your submission.